matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/005 Diffie Hellman and RSA.md

 Let's decrypt a given ciphertext `"D"`
 This would be `4^11 mod(14)` = `4,194,304 mod(14) = 2`, so therefore `D = 2`, encoding to `"b"`

+We can do all of the above in Excel using MOD() and POWER() functions.